lydell/keyboard/readme.md

 the standard sv-SE QWERTY layout _for PC._

-It’s possible to do everything I need in Ergodox EZ’s firmware, except a couple of things that are done via a custom Swedish layout for Mac (`Swedish - Custom.keylayout`) and by patching the “Swedish (Macintosh)” layout on Linux (`se.patch`).
+It’s possible to do everything I need in Ergodox EZ’s firmware, except a couple of things that are done via a custom Swedish layout for Mac (`Swedish - Custom.keylayout`), a custom Swedish layout for Windows (`Swedish - Custom.klc`), and by patching the “Swedish (Macintosh)” layout on Linux
+(`se.patch`).
 Having a custom Mac layout is nice anyway, since it also affects the MacBook laptop keyboard.
 These are the changes made: